lucasw/gis/README.md

 It should be easy to make list of all the tracts and block numbers where provided in an ipython notebook, then plot them and have a data structure that organizes all the census data by council district.

+How to do joins that will meld all the tracts together- buffer + cascaded_union in Shapely?

 ### Verification

 Get a shapefile of the Seattle boundary and make sure the edges of the districts are within it.